 Rooms start from around €80 per night.
 You can check the latest room rates and availability here.

 Do you have any additional questions about Skopelos Greece or about planning a trip to Greece in general?
 Please don’t hesitate to reach out to me.
-I have lived in Greece for over three years now, and spent two months in Summer 2020 living on the little island of Skopelos.
+I have lived in Greece for over three years now and spent six months in 2020/21 living on the little island of Skopelos.

 I am happy to answer any questions and queries that you may have.
 Safe travels!
 Geia sou!
 Melissa xo